- Latin America

 I am now halfway through my 12-month contract with EPIK in Busan, Korea.
 I teach at two tiny rural elementary schools on the outskirts of town.
 I won’t say that the entire experience has been rainbows and butterflies, but I can see why some people re-sign their contracts for extended periods of time.
 There’s something both comfortable and exciting about this job: you are required to be at school from 8:30-4:30 every day, but you are given many public holidays off and 20 days of paid vacation to split between the summer and the winter months.
 It’s very easy to fall into a routine and become familiar with the process of lesson planning, teaching, and evaluation that your school expects of you.
 The first few weeks were hard, as one would expect them to be, but after a month or two, everything once again began to fit into place.
 I began to understand my students; my co-teachers expectations were clear, and I had discovered my personal teaching style.
 The job aspect of my new life was stable and I was happy.

 The flexibility that I applied to my time at school adapting to the work environment has also paid off socially.
 The EPIK program allows for a significant number of holidays off, and when you combine that with the typical weekends you get off and your summer and winter vacation time, it is easy to travel as much as you want!
-I’m flying to India for my summer vacation to trek through Ladakh; my friends are traveling to China, Bali, Japan, Vietnam, Thailand, and so many other places it’s hard to keep track.
+I’m flying to India for my summer vacation to trek through Ladakh; my friends are traveling to China, Indonesia, Japan, Vietnam, Thailand, and so many other places it’s hard to keep track.
 Within Korea itself there are so many places to see and things do.
 For example, I had no idea that Korea was such an avid hiking and climbing country - there are beautiful hikes within Busan itself and many more if you are willing to travel, and there is a huge community of hikers, climbers, you name it.
 This new life abroad has been difficult, challenging, and exciting, and I’m looking forward to what will happen in the next half of my contract.